The best camera under $200 is going to be a used camera. Generally, the newer the camera, the better it will be.

 4. Best Used Pentax - Pentax K-50 (16.3 MP)

-Released in, 2013, the Pentax K-50 had a MSRP of $699, for only the camera body.
+Released in, 2013, the Pentax K-50 had an original MSRP of $699, for only the camera body.
 The camera can be found in red, white, and black colors.

 The K-50 was a mid-level camera with weather sealing, which camera by other manufacturers do not.
 If you want a camera for outdoor activities, hikes, or camping, this is a great choice.